moazelgandy2/Class-reservation-system/README.md

 </p>

 ## About this project
 This project is a simple class reservation system designed to facilitate class enrollments for users.
-Users can visit the website and reserve class seats, while administrators can access an admin dashboard to view a list of enrolled students.
+Users can visit the website and reserve class seats, while administrators can access an admin dashboard at <http://127.0.0.1:8000/dash> to view a list of enrolled students.

 ## Installation
 1-Download the project files